Effect of Turbulence-Closure Consistency on Airfoil Identification: Summary

 \section{Summary}

 Inverse design and optimization of aerodynamic shapes represent a fundamental and high–impact application of computational fluid dynamics (CFD) and turbulence closure modeling.
-In this work, we examined two critical aspects of this process: the \emph{ill-posedness} of the inverse shape determination problem and the \emph{consistency} of turbulence closures used within it.
+In this work, we examined two critical aspects of this process: the \emph{ill-posedness} of the inverse shape identification problem and the \emph{consistency} of turbulence closures used within it.
 We first formulate an inverse problem where the airfoil shape is determined based on the information of the wake signature and aerodynamic coefficients.
-Then, we compared the shapes obtained from single and multiple AoAs, showing that the inverse problem is ill-posed and more information leads to lower errors in both forward function estimation and the inverse shape determination, thus alleviating the ill-posedness of the inverse problem.
-We further demonstrated that turbulence-closure consistency strongly affects the outcome of inverse shape determination.
+Then, we compared the shapes obtained from single and multiple AoAs, showing that the inverse problem is ill-posed and more information leads to lower errors in both forward function estimation and inverse shape identification, thus alleviating the ill-posedness of the inverse problem.
+We further demonstrated that turbulence-closure consistency strongly affects the outcome of inverse shape identification.
 The inconsistent turbulence closure can lead to errors more than one order of magnitude higher than those of the consistent closure.
 These discrepancies arise from differences in both forward flow and sensitivity (adjoint) fields, highlighting that a turbulence model must ensure not only accurate mean-flow predictions but also consistent gradients with respect to geometric variations.

 In summary, this study reveals that turbulence-closure inconsistency can fundamentally bias inverse design outcomes.
 Our findings underscore the need to evaluate closure models based on both their \emph{predictive fidelity} and their \emph{sensitivity consistency}.
-Future work should develop quantitative metrics to measure closure-induced sensitivity discrepancies and explore data-driven or hybrid modeling strategies that incorporate adjoint information during training.
+Future work should build realistic benchmarks for both flow fields and their sensitivities, develop quantitative metrics to measure closure-induced sensitivity discrepancies, and explore data-driven or hybrid modeling strategies that incorporate adjoint information during training.
 Such developments will enable turbulence models that are not only predictive but also reliable in optimization and inverse-design applications.